 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Grange is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, La Grange is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in La Grange who work in healthcare (12.90%), office and administrative support (12.21%), and personal care services (10.83%).

-As is often the case in a small city, La Grange doesn't have a public transportation system that people use for their commute.
+La Grange is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in La Grange with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.52% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in La Grange is quite a bit lower than the national average among all cities of 21.84%: just 12.52% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in La Grange in 2022 was $28,157, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,628 for a family of four.
 However, La Grange contains both very wealthy and poor people as well.